kevinlekiller/mpv_scripts/autospeed/README.md

         This is to prevent the video looking like it is in fast forward. autospeed-osd=false        true/false - Enable OSD.
         This enables/disables the other autospeed-osd settings.
-    autospeed-osdstart=false   true/false - Show OSD output when a video starts.
-        When a new video is played, the autospeed OSD will be displayed. autospeed-osdtime=10       Number     - How many seconds the OSD will be shown.
+    autospeed-osdtime=10       Number     - How many seconds the OSD will be shown.
         Self-explanatory.
     autospeed-osdkey=y                    - Key to press to show the OSD.